dlroxe/eIF4F.analysis/README.md

-**CRITICAL**: If the root directory path `~/Downloads/EIF_data` does not suit, they may be adjusted trivially in these lines near the top of the `1-download.sh` script.
+**CRITICAL**: If the root directory path `~/Downloads/EIF_data` does not suit, they may be adjusted trivially in these lines near the top of the `Download.sh` script.

 ## File directories

 Confirm the directories for input and output files.
-The directories for input and output files are defined in the `2-load.R` as following.
+The directories for input and output files are defined in the `Load.R` as following.

     data_file_directory <- "~/Downloads/EIF_data"
     output_directory <- "~/Documents/EIF_output"

-**CRITICAL**: If the root directory paths `~/Download/EIF_data` and `~/Documents/EIF_output` do not suit, they may be adjusted trivially in these lines near the top of the `1-download.sh` and `2-load.R` scripts.
+**CRITICAL**: If the root directory paths `~/Download/EIF_data` and `~/Documents/EIF_output` do not suit, they may be adjusted trivially in these lines near the top of the `Download.sh` and `Load.R` scripts.

 ## Install dependent libraries